 By Brian R. Harris, Esq.

-When it comes to the decision as to whether to ban smoking in the individual homes, however, the closer the individual dwelling units are to one another may impact on the decision.
+When it comes to the decision as to whether to propose an amendment to ban smoking in the individual homes, however, the closer the individual dwelling units are to one another may impact the decision.
 Obviously, in a detached homeowner’s association or site condominium, there may not be a legitimate reason to ban smoking in the homes, whereas, in a co-op or condominium project with multi-unit buildings, there may be compelling health and safety reasons to ban smoking in the homes.

 Brian Harris is an associate attorney with The Meisner Law Group, P.C.
 Mr. Harris has a wide range of experience in litigation matters including handling all aspects of appeals.
 He focuses his practice with Meisner Law Group in the areas of condominium and general real estate law and litigation, with particular emphasis on post-judgment collection and bylaw enforcement.
 He can be reached at 248.644.4433 or firstname.lastname@example.org.